SaitoTech/saito-evm-token/README.md

 ### 6) Enter your Saito Address in hex into the data field

+Saito addresses, like Bitcoin, are base58 encoded.
+Find a base58 to hex converter and use that.

 ### 7) Leave the "Value in ETH" field empty

 ### 8) Click the Write button